 The Periodic Table of Videos is a very 21st Century way for students to learn about the chemical elements.
 On the home page, the Periodic Table is presented.
-Students click on a chemical symbol which then links to a short video with entertaining demonstrations and facts about that element.
+Students click on a chemical symbol, which then links to a short video with entertaining demonstrations and facts about that element.
 The entries are often updated/revised, and the newer versions are clearly indicated on the periodic table.
 This website would be a good resource for elementary and middle school general science and high school chemistry.
 Here are some examples of what students will find:

 - In Hydrogen, Peter Licence and Neil Barnes give an explosive demonstration of hydrogen and oxygen combining to form water and oxygen while describes its structure and chemistry of the reaction.
+"Roadrunner" cartoon fans will recognize the Acme Detonator.

 - In Phosphorus, Licence and Barnes demonstrate the reactivity of one allotrope of phosphorus, white phosphorus, as Poliakoff discusses its properties, allotropes, and role inside our bodies as the molecule ATP.